MultiQC/MultiQC/docs/core/custom_content/index.md

 passed on the command line with `-c my_yaml_file.yaml` or in your launch directory as `multiqc_config.yml` - see [Configuration](../getting_started/config.md)).

-:::warning
+:::note
 This is not to be confused with the YAML data files described in the above section, [MultiQC-specific data file](#multiqc-specific-data-file).
-MultiQC config files will _not_ be found with `_mqc.yml` file extensions, for example.
+For example, MultiQC config files will _not_ be found with `_mqc.yml` file extensions.
 :::

 This is useful as you can